liquibase/liquibase-hibernate/README.md

 ## Hibernate 3 vs. Hibernate 4

-The master branch is Hibernate 4 compatible.
-For Hibernate 3 support, use the hibernate3 branch.
+The master branch is Hibernate 3 compatible.
+For Hibernate 4 support, use the master branch.

 Ideally changes should go into the hibernate3 branch and then be merged into master in order to support both Hibernate 3 and 4.